Power tools for a revolution: the Woman with a Movie Camera Summit 2018 | Sight & Sound

 Meanwhile, in a panel called Before and After Time’s Up, attention was turned the industry that produces such films, exploring the question of how to move forward after the Time’s Up campaign.
 “All these white blokes, with the exception of Harvey Weinstein, are still there, and are going to fight to stay there,” cautioned Tarquini.

-Social media had been in a major factor in giving the #MeToo and Time’s Up movements momentum argued Ellen Jones, a young YouTube blogger and activist who said that “the power of social media cannot be overstated”, as it amplifies the voices of those within marginalised groups and without power in the film industry.
+Social media had been in a major factor in giving the #MeToo and Time’s Up movements momentum, argued Ellen Jones, a young YouTube blogger and activist who said that “the power of social media cannot be overstated,” as it amplifies the voices of those within marginalised groups and without power in the film industry.
 “The ability for activists to communicate with different audiences is crucial,” added Jennifer G. Robinson, founder-director of the Women of the Lens Digital Broadcast Festival.

 But the panel agreed that in order to effect real change, activism urgently needs to continue offline, in the real world, and that systemic change needs to happen, rather than just token efforts.
 “The locks have been picked and there are marauding masses waiting out there… it’s exciting,” said Mia Bays, a film producer and director of Birds Eye View.